Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 Uptime: The Heartbeat of Your Digital Presence

 Uptime is exactly what it sounds like - the time your service is up and running.
-It's often expressed as a percentage of total time.
+It’s often expressed as a percentage of total time and is a core metric in any uptime calculator for measuring system availability.
 For example, 99.9% uptime sounds pretty good, right?
-We'll dig into what that really means later, but for now, just know that it's a crucial metric.
+We’ll dig into what that really means later, but for now, just know that it’s a crucial metric.

 Uptime is the digital equivalent of a store’s “Open” sign.
 When you’re up, you’re open for business.
 When you’re down… well, we’ll get to that in a minute.